AudioSceneDescriptionFormat/splines/doc/euclidean/splines.rst

     might use the term *order*, which is one more than the degree, which means that cubic splines are of order 4.
     We will mostly consider cubic splines,
-    but some of the presented algorithms allow arbitrary degee, for example `De Casteljau's algorithm`__.
+    but some of the presented algorithms allow arbitrary degree, for example `De Casteljau's algorithm`__.

     __ bezier-de-casteljau.ipynb